amkelly/amkelly.github.io/fileio.md

 ## glob

 Looks like the glob library was introduced at the same time as pathlib

+(and pathlib offers some of the same abstractions of file and path searching.
+Havne't needed to use glob in work so far.
+(8/28/2020))

 Earlier in August I wrote this code: